claceio/docs/content/docs/Plugins/Overview.md

 ```

 {{<callout type="info" >}}
-**Note:** The automatic error handling is very useful, but is needs to be enabled manually.
-When developing a new app, first define the `error_handler` and test it for the partial and full page scenarios.
-All subsequent handler code does not have to handle errors unless specific handling is required.
+**Note:** When developing a new app, first define the `error_handler` and test it for the partial and full page scenarios.
+All subsequent handler code does not need to handle errors unless specific handling is required.
+If no `error_handler` is defined, a generic error message screen is returned.
+If is recommended to define a custom `error_handler`.
 {{</callout>}}

 ## Plugin Accounts